refiner-io/mobile-sdk-react-native/README.md

 ![npm](https://img.shields.io/npm/v/refiner-react-native)

-This repository hosts the official Refiner React-Native SDK.
+This repository hosts the official Refiner React Native SDK.
 Installing this package allows you to track user data in Refiner and launch in-app surveys within your app.

 Refiner is a customer feedback survey platform designed specifically for web and mobile applications.
 Get spot-on insights from your users with perfectly timed [mobile app microsurveys](https://refiner.io/features/mobile-app-surveys/).